aws-neuron/aws-neuron-sdk/release-notes/neuron-runtime.md

 * n/a

 ## Improvements
 * The “handshake” API can be used between a framework, such as TensorFlow, and neuron-rtd.
-The API establishes a unique “session-id” (see the next item) and facilities version exchange between a framework and neuron-rtd.
+The API establishes a unique “session-id” (see the next item) and facilitates version exchange between a framework and neuron-rtd.
 Version information is used to improve logging and troubleshooting.
 * The API for neural networks loading and for shared memory allocation have been enhanced to allow an optional “session id” to be passed in load/allocate requests.
 Session ids are used to associate a framework process with the networks and the shared memory segments used by the process.
 Neuron-rtd can optionally monitor framework processes and automatically unload all neural networks loaded by the process and free its shared memory when the process terminates.

 ## Resolved Issues